chicocheco/krouzky/README.md

    Port 22
    ServerAliveInterval 60
    ServerAliveCountMax 60
+   IdentityFile vyberaktivitu
 ```
 - change the permissions of the config file `chmod 644 ~/.ssh/config` to fix _Bad owner or permissions_ error
 - ssh in `ssh root@<ip-address>` and create another account `adduser <name>`
    and add to sudo group `usermod -aG sudo <name>`
 - install dokku using root account (use first script from https://dokku.com/)
-- from the local machine allow ssh access (no pass needed) for the new account as well
+- from the local machine allow ssh access (no pass needed) to the new sudo account as well
  `ssh-copy-id <name>@aktivity_server`
 ## 2. domain
  - point A record to the IP of the server (`vyberaktivitu.online` and `*.vyberaktivitu.online`)